 And if we substitute that for Taylor’s presupposition 5, the parallel argument is no longer sound.

 This objection by the fatalist is surely right about one thing.
 If we cannot affect the past, it would be good to know why we cannot.
-And one rather natural suggestion is that it is because there is a fundamental ontological difference between the future on the one hand and the present and past on the other, which might be expressed by saying that the present and past are real or actual, while the future is not.
-It is this fact that the future is not real or actual which means that it is open, can be affected by what happens now; and it is the fact that the present and past are real or actual which means that they cannot be affected by what happens now.
-(Lucas 1989a, Tooley 1997) This, in its turn, might naturally lead one to think that there is a fundamental sense in which propositions may be true at one time and not true at another — their truth or failure to be true depending on what is actual at the time.
+One possible answer would be that which an A-theorist of time might give, namely that there is a fundamental ontological difference between the future on the one hand and the present and past on the other, which consists in the fact that the present and past are real or actual, while the future is not.
+And it is this fact, that the future is not real or actual, which means that it is open, can be affected by what happens now; and it is the fact that the present and past are real or actual which means that they cannot be affected by what happens now.
+(Lucas 1989a, Tooley 1997).

-So, such accounts seem to support the Aristotelian solution.
+Such accounts, as we have noted above, seem to support the Aristotelian solution.
 But they are not the only accounts.
-On some accounts there is no fundamental ontological difference between the future and the present and past; the impossibility of affecting the past lies in the fact that it is the direction of causation which determines the direction of time.
+On some accounts there is no such fundamental ontological difference between the future and the present and past; the impossibility of affecting the past lies not in the fact that the passage of time puts a constraint on what can be caused, but rather in the fact that it is the direction of causation which determines the direction of time.
 (Swinburne 1994, Mellor 1981 and 1998) On yet other accounts the impossibility is simply a fundamental metaphysical fact which is not open to further analysis or explanation.